chetmurthy/sandbox-public/camlp5/qast.md

 ```

 with the obvious parsing that we're all used-to from LISP/Scheme.
 The
-hashconsed version of the type is
+hashconsed version of this type is

 ```
     type sexp_node =
-        Atom of string Ploc.vala
+        Atom of string
-      | Cons of sexp Ploc.vala * sexp Ploc.vala
+      | Cons of sexp * sexp
       | Nil
     and sexp = sexp_node hash_consed
 ```